AIRE

 AIRE — Agent Interchange Runtime Envelope — is a wire protocol for agent-to-agent communication.
 Open spec.
 Apache 2.0.
 Built for migration, multiplexed fan-out, semantic cancellation, and budget-aware backpressure.

-Status: draft v0.1 License: Apache 2.0 Reference impl: Go
+Spec: draft v0.4 (all milestones shipped) License: Apache 2.0 Reference impl: Go · v0.2 conformant

 The bet